How to grow your Instagram account in 2026

 Visit their account, like some photos, and/or leave meaningful comments under some of their recent posts.
 Older posts work too if it’s a smaller account.
 A chance is – they will visit your page.
 And if you have presented your page well, they might follow you or keep an eye on your profile.

-What’s important is that the comments you leave actually add some value to the user, and would require them to follow with something more than just a simple “Thank you”.
+To have a better chance of being noticed, leave comments that add value to the post and would require the author to reply with something more than just a simple “Thank you”.
 Or at least get curious about who the user is that leaves such meaningful comments.

-This is a much better way than asking for a follow-for-follow because the follower you earn will be voluntary, and because they like your page.
+This is a much better way than asking for a follow-for-follow because the followers you earn will be voluntary, and because they like your page.

-Take in mind, that the user might not see your interactions, if they have left Instagram, and many other actions happened on their page, overwriting your notifications.
-I suggest doing these actions soon after the user has posted something.
+Take in mind that the user might not see your interactions if they have left Instagram, and many other actions happened on their page, overwriting your notifications.
+I suggest doing these actions soon after the user has posted something, or returning and repeating this multiple times with other photos they post.

-Sometimes by being friendly, you can earn a follower too.
-I sometimes do not return a follow right away.
-But when I start to connect with the user, chat regularly, or simply have good interactions, I feel closer to them, and that may lead to me starting to follow their account too.
+Sometimes, being friendly can also earn a follower.
+I sometimes don’t respond with a follow-back right away.
+However, when I start to connect with the user, chat regularly, or simply have good interactions, I feel closer to them, and that may lead me to start following their account as well.

 Get the attention of your own followers

-Did you know that only around 10% of your followers are those who interact with your content?
-Instagram doesn’t show your new post to all of your followers, rather than a small part of them.
-Instagram chooses to show it to more people only if the post did well (you got great engagement in the first hour or so after posting).
+Did you know that only 10% of your followers see your post when you share it?
+Instagram doesn’t show your new post to all of your followers, only a small part of them.
+Instagram chooses to show it to more people only if the post did well (you got great engagement in the first hour after posting).

 How does Instagram choose whom to show your content to?
-It’s the people that interact with your content the most.
-That’s why it is important to connect with your own audience as they’re the ones that give all the love to your content before it reached a wider audience of people that don’t follow you yet.
+It’s the people who interact with your content the most, or who would be interested to see it.
+That’s why it is important to connect with your own audience, as they’re the ones who give all the love to your content before it reaches a wider audience of people who don’t follow you yet.

 Connect with your followers

-When I open Instagram and the posts reload – the first ones usually are the people whose content I often like and comment on the most.
+When I open Instagram and the posts reload, the first ones usually are the people whose content I often like and comment on more frequently.

 An example from my experience – I just love the content of a user “X” that is a smaller account than mine.
 I leave some love on their work with a valuable comment, but all I get in return is a heart next to my comment or a simple “Thank you” reply.
 They never visit my page and never try to make it go both ways.
 This unfortunately makes me want to stop commenting on their work or start doing it way less often.